mem0ai/mem0/README.md

 * load the data
 * create meaningful chunks
-* create embeddigns for each chunk
+* create embeddings for each chunk
 * store the chunks in vector database

 Whenever a user asks any query, following process happens to find the answer for the query